 - Pawpaw– known as papaya in other continents, pawpaws are rich in antioxidants, vitamin A, vitamin C, vitamin E, folate, iron, calcium, fibre and many other nutrients!
 Moreover, pawpaws are delicious and one of the most refreshing fruits on the continent, in our opinion.

 - Garden eggs– commonly known as the African eggplant, garden eggs take about two months to grow but are well worth the wait.
-We may know them for their delicious contributions in our stews and soups however did you know that they also contain various vitamins, minerals and health properties including their ability to contribute towards improved vision?
+We may know them for their delicious contribution towards are stews and soups however did you know that they also contain various vitamins, minerals and health properties including their ability to contribute towards improved vision?

 In addition to these options, you can grow a wide variety of indigenous crops from bambara beans to mangoes.